Insubric/steepest_paths_tool/README.md

 Installation instructions
 ----------------------
-Download and copy/paste to a desired folder location on your computer the two R scripts which constitute the Steepest paths tool:
+Download from the "Releases" section and copy/paste to a desired folder location on your computer the two R scripts which constitute the current version (v0.10) of the Steepest paths tool:
 * The main script "**main.R**" which performs all preparatory operations prior to calculations (i.e., the setting of all parameters that control the calculations and loading of input data).
 * The joined core script "**calc_lines.R**" which calculates the steepest path lines and the intersection with forest polygons.